angular/prophecy/README.md

  * Add A+ tests for PromiseMock.
 This implementation is copied from Traceur (which is ported from V8).
 The Traceur implementation is already passing A+ tests.
 This project should have the tests as well.
+ * Refactor to make PromiseBackend a singleton that gets instantiated (i.e. all tasks should share one queue).
+This will improve testability, so that properties aren't set on the constructor when initialized.
+ * Add built-in zone support for PromiseBackend, to create a zone which will automatically patch/unpatch window with the mock before and after the zone runs.
  * Add src/index.js to export items that should be available at runtime.
  * Add build process